 Norfund’s impact objective for investments in Financial Inclusion is twofold;

 - Increase the capital available to unbanked individuals – financial inclusion

 Funding from Norfund also enables the financial institutions to improve their systems, capacities and financial performance.
 This results in:

 As firms grow, they increase their demand from suppliers, enabling these to grow, hire more people and pay more taxes.

 Households use loans to increase consumption, increase investment and cope with shocks and thereby contributing to better living standards.

 In summary; improved financial inclusion contributes to growth of firms and suppliers and affects the rest of the economy, leading to economic growth, job creation and improved lives.

 Where possible, Norfund also strives to mobilise financing from other investors.

-The figure below illustrates the “Theory of change”-model for investments in Financial Institutions.
+The figure below illustrates the “Theory of change”-model for investments in Financial Inclusion.
 It describes the relationship between the input Norfund provides to clients, the SDG targets, and the overall impact we want to achieve.
 The theory of change also highlights other relevant effects of our investments.

 Norfund Business Support Program